 Recommended for those planning to do graduate work in the humanities or enter professions that require a broad overview of visual culture.
 Students study art history as a field of inquiry into the stylistic, sociological and symbolic intentions of chiefly public works of art from a variety of cultures.
-In addition to the 9 hours of art history foundation courses listed above, the following courses are also required: ARTH420; Electives in Art History (17 hours) 6 hours chosen from ARTH328, 329, 450, and ART380; 6 hours chosen from ARCH315, 316, or 434; and 5 chosen from PHTO210, 300, or HORT350; 2-D Visual Art (3 hours); 3-D Visual Art (3 hours).
+In addition to the 9 credits of art history foundation courses listed above, the following courses are also required: ARTH420; Electives in Art History (17 credits) 6 credits chosen from ARTH328, 329, 450, and ART380; 6 credits chosen from ARCH315, 316, or 434; and 5 chosen from PHTO210, 300, or HORT350; 2-D Visual Art (3 credits); 3-D Visual Art (3 credits).